wijj9/Twitch-Chat-Request-Converter/README.md

 # Twitch Chat Viewer

 A modern web application that displays your Twitch chat data in a beautiful, Twitch-like interface.
-Import your CSV or XLSX files and browse your chat history with powerful filtering and search capabilities.
+Import your CSV file and browse your chat history with powerful filtering and search capabilities.

-## Features

-🎯 **Twitch-like UI**: Authentic chat interface that mimics the real Twitch experience 📊 **File Import**: Support for both CSV and XLSX file formats 🔍 **Advanced Search**: Search messages across all channels or within specific channels 📅 **Date Filtering**: Filter messages by date range
-🏷️ **Channel Organization**: View all channels you've participated in with message counts 🎨 **Color-coded Usernames**: Each username gets a unique color for easy identification ⚡ **Real-time Filtering**: Instant search and filter results 📱 **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices

 ## Getting Started

 1. **Open the Application**: Open `index.html` in your web browser
 2. **Import Your Data**:
-   - Drag and drop your CSV/XLSX file onto the upload area, or
+   - Drag and drop your CSV file onto the upload area, or
    - Click "Choose File" to browse and select your file
 3. **Browse Your Chats**:
    - Select channels from the sidebar to view their messages